cisagov/Malcolm/README.md

 ```

 You can now open a web browser and navigate to one of the [Malcolm user interfaces](#UserInterfaceURLs).

+## <a name="UpgradePlan"></a>Upgrading Malcolm

+At this time there is not an "official" upgrade procedure to get from one version of Malcolm to the next, as it may vary from platform to platform.
+However, the process is fairly simple can be done by following these steps:

+### Update the underlying system

+You may wish to get the official updates for the underlying system's software packages before you proceed.
+Consult the documentation of your operating system for how to do this.

+### Scenario 1: Malcolm is a GitHub clone

+If you checked out a working copy of the Malcolm repository from GitHub with a `git clone` command, here are the basic steps to performing an upgrade:

+1. stop Malcolm
+    * `./scripts/stop`
+2. stash changes to `docker-compose.yml` and other files
+    * `git stash save "pre-upgrade Malcolm configuration changes"`
+3. pull changes from GitHub repository
+    * `git pull --rebase`
+4. pull new Docker images (this will take a while)
+    * `docker-compose pull`
+5. apply saved configuration change stashed earlier
+    * `git stash pop`
+6. if you see `Merge conflict` messages, resolve the [conflicts](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging#_basic_merge_conflicts) with your favorite text editor
+7. you may wish to re-run `install.py --configure` as described in [System configuration and tuning](#ConfigAndTuning) in case there are any new `docker-compose.yml` parameters for Malcolm that need to be set up
+8. start Malcolm
+    * `./scripts/start`
+9. you may be prompted to [configure authentication](#AuthSetup) if there are new authentication-related files that need to be generated
+    * you probably do not need to re-generate self-signed certificates

+### Scenario 2: Malcolm was installed from a packaged tarball

+If you installed Malcolm from [pre-packaged installation files](https://github.com/idaholab/malcolm#Packager), here are the basic steps to perform an upgrade:

+1. stop Malcolm
+    * `./scripts/stop`
+2. uncompress the new pre-packaged installation files (using `malcolm_YYYYMMDD_HHNNSS_xxxxxxx.tar.gz` as an example, the file and/or directory names will be different depending on the release)
+    * `tar xf malcolm_YYYYMMDD_HHNNSS_xxxxxxx.tar.gz`
+3. backup current Malcolm scripts, configuration files and certificates
+    * `mkdir -p ./upgrade_backup_$(date +%Y-%m-%d)`
+    * `cp -r elastalert/ filebeat/ htadmin/ logstash/ nginx/ auth.env cidr-map.txt docker-compose.yml host-map.txt net-map.json ./scripts ./README.md ./upgrade_backup_$(date +%Y-%m-%d)/`
+3. replace scripts and local documentation in your existing installation with the new ones
+    * `rm -rf ./scripts ./README.md`
+    * `cp -r ./malcolm_YYYYMMDD_HHNNSS_xxxxxxx/scripts ./malcolm_YYYYMMDD_HHNNSS_xxxxxxx/README.md ./`
+4. replace (overwrite) `docker-compose.yml` file with new version
+    * `cp ./malcolm_YYYYMMDD_HHNNSS_xxxxxxx/docker-compose.yml ./docker-compose.yml`
+5. re-run `python3 ./scripts/install.py --configure` as described in [System configuration and tuning](#ConfigAndTuning)
+6. using a file comparison tool (e.g., `diff`, `meld`, `Beyond Compare`, etc.), compare `docker-compose.yml` and the `docker-compare.yml` file you backed up in step 3, and manually migrate over any customizations you wish to preserve from that file (e.g., `PCAP_FILTER`, `MAXMIND_GEOIP_DB_LICENSE_KEY`, `MANAGE_PCAP_FILES`; [anything else](#DockerComposeYml) you may have edited by hand in `docker-compose.yml` that's not prompted for in `install.py --configure`)
+7. pull the new docker images (this will take a while)
+    * `docker-compose pull` to pull them from Docker Hub or `docker-compose load -i malcolm_YYYYMMDD_HHNNSS_xxxxxxx_images.tar.gz` if you have an offline tarball of the Malcolm docker images
+8. start Malcolm
+    * `./scripts/start`
+9. you may be prompted to [configure authentication](#AuthSetup) if there are new authentication-related files that need to be generated
+    * you probably do not need to re-generate self-signed certificates

+### Post-upgrade

+#### Monitoring Malcolm

+If you are technically-minded, you may wish to follow the debug output provided by `./scripts/start` (or `./scripts/logs` if you need to re-open the log stream after you've closed it), although there is a lot there and it may be hard to distinguish whether or not something is okay.

+Running `docker-compose ps -a` should give you a good idea if all of Malcolm's Docker containers started up and, in some cases, may be able to indicate if the containers are "healthy" or not.

+After upgrading following one of the previous outlines, give Malcolm several minutes to get started.
+Once things are up and running, open one of Malcolm's [web interfaces](#UserInterfaceURLs) to verify that things are working.

+#### Loading new Kibana dashboards and visualizations

+Once the upgraded instance Malcolm has started up, you'll probably want to import the new dashboards and visualizations for Kibana.
+You can signal Malcolm to load the new visualizations by opening Kibana, clicking **Management** → **Index Patterns**, then selecting the `sessions2-*` index pattern and clicking the delete **🗑** button near the upper-right of the window.
+Confirm the **Delete index pattern?** prompt by clicking **Delete**.
+Close the Kibana browser window.
+After a few minutes the missing index pattern will be detected and Kibana will be signalled to load its new dashboards and visualizations.

 ## <a name="Footer"></a>Copyright